 University City gets its name from having two most prominent and massively influential universities in town: Drexel University and the University of Pennsylvania.
 There is a large population of college renters, which enroll each year and need to rent a place to call home.
 The high demand for rentals is permanent and maintain the level of rental prices in the area even when the rest of the housing market is failing.
 Therefore, forget about vacancies and low turnouts, the lease agreements are sold out years in advance.
 You also don’t need to spend plenty of time marketing the property because the location sells itself.
 Students always want to live close to their universities.

-Eclectic district of Fairmount, the location of the Art Museum, and many other artistic venues are of the hottest places for investment.
-Located in the vicinity of university campuses and easily accessible city center, Fairmont is the top spot for the young intellectuals, graduate students, and business executives.
+The eclectic district of Fairmount, the location of the Art Museum, and many other artistic venues are of the hottest places for investment.
+Located in the vicinity of university campuses and an easily accessible city center, Fairmont is the top spot for the young intellectuals, graduate students, and business executives.
 The median rental prices are slightly lower than that of the center city, which makes it more affordable for career starters.
-The neighborhood is very diverse and has streets with the elite property as well as a part that currently undergo gentrification.
-Therefore, the neighborhood has plenty of undervalued property, which is destined to rise in price and give the great return on investment.
+The neighborhood is very diverse and has streets with elite property as well as a part that currently undergo gentrification.
+Therefore, the neighborhood has plenty of undervalued property, which is destined to rise in price and give a great return on investment.

 Bella Vista, translated as “Beautiful Sight”, is a nice urban neighborhood composed mostly of townhouses and low-rise buildings.
-It was originally inhabited by Italian immigrants, and this heritage is still visible today through the numerous Italian restaurants and national inspired cafes.
-In the recent years, the addition of Mexican and Vietnamese restaurants added the spice to the vibrant life of the neighborhood.
+It was originally inhabited by Italian immigrants, and this heritage is still visible today through the numerous Italian restaurants and nationally inspired cafes.
+In recent years, the addition of Mexican and Vietnamese restaurants added spice to the vibrant life of the neighborhood.
 The neighborhood is perfect for young professional thirsty for the social life, as well as families who can find their place in the family-oriented residential pockets.
-This perfect urban setting, as well as excellent schools, low crime rate, and effective transportation, make Bella Vista one of the best neighborhoods to live in Philadelphia.
-And, of course, the great place to invest.
+This perfect urban setting, as well as excellent schools, low crime rates, and effective transportation, make Bella Vista one of the best neighborhoods to live in Philadelphia.
+And, of course, a great place to invest.